Isaiah & Lamentations: Any Hope?

 With less farmland of their own, the poor were more likely to need another loan the following year.
 Thus prohibiting creditors from charging interest was not enough to solve the problem of the rich taking advantage of the poor and further impoverishing them.

-Refund the Sale
+Refund the sale

 Unlike property sales today, the system in the Torah is more like a lease.
 The buyer pays for the full use of a parcel of land and the buildings on it—knowing that at any time the original owner, or a close relative of the original owner called his “redeemer”4 can buy back the property.